 Pour-over brewing is not a new method, it was used by various cultures for a long time.
 The method came to the Western attention after the rise of the single cup brewing trend.
 Coffee is not a shot of caffeine anymore for people, it is a gourmet experience.

 Pour over is a relatively inexpensive drip method, for preparing a single cup of coffee.
 The advantage is that we can get a full coffee infusion for small brew quantities, which it’s impossible to get with drip coffee machines.
 In essence, pourover brewing is a drip brewing, but you have to heat the water on the stove, and then pour it into the small brewing device.
 The device is conceived so that it slows down the dripping, thus optimizing the infusion.

-Known as press pot, the Cafetière or French press is a narrow, tall cylinder with a plunger that has a mesh filter attached at the end.
+Known as the press pot, the Cafetière or French press is a narrow, tall cylinder with a plunger that has a mesh filter attached at the end.
 The coffee grounds are placed in the pot, and then hot water is added.
 Coffee grounds will be left to steep in the water for a few minutes, and the filter/plunger is pressed down, to contain the grounds, and allow the filtered brew to separate at the top.
 French press is a great method to make a delicious cup at home.
-The coffee is bold, and the brew retains a lot of the aromatic oils, and most of the coffee's flavor.
+The coffee is bold, and the brew retains a lot of the aromatic oils, and most of the coffee’s flavor.
 It is a nice single cup method, and it is relatively inexpensive.

 Turkish coffee can be also prepared as a steep only method.
-In this case the final brew will retain more flavors and aromatic oils.
+In this case, the final brew will retain more flavors and aromatic oils.

-Cold brew is a method that uses cold water and finely ground coffee, and calls for long time steeping.
-Cold brew extracts less caffeine than regular methods, but is less hard on the stomach, and people sensitive to coffee
+Cold brew is a method that uses cold water and finely ground coffee and calls for long time steeping.
+Cold brew extracts less caffeine than regular methods but is less hard on the stomach, and people sensitive to coffee